 Most Famous Badminton Logos

 Badminton has been familiar to many since childhood and is associated with outdoor recreation and simplicity.
 However, this sport deserves greater recognition.
-Competitions are included among Olympic disciplines and are known for speed and physical demands requiring endurance and agility.
+Competitions are among Olympic disciplines and are known for their speed and physical demands, requiring endurance and agility.
 During a single match, athletes cover several kilometers and can burn thousands of calories, rivaling only marathon runners.
-Besides physical endurance, badminton trains coordination and vision, as players must track a shuttlecock capable of reaching speeds up to 300 km/h.
+Besides physical endurance, badminton trains coordination and vision, as players must track a shuttlecock that can reach speeds up to 300 km/h.

-Despite its British name, badminton originates from ancient shuttlecock games known around the world thousands of years ago.
+Despite its British name, badminton originated in ancient shuttlecock games played around the world thousands of years ago.
 In China, similar games were popular among the imperial court, while in India and Greece, they served as entertainment for the masses.
-The modern format took shape in England, named after the historic Badminton House estate, where official rules were first defined.
+The modern format took shape in England and was named after the historic Badminton House estate, where official rules were first defined.

 Today, competitive badminton unites millions of fans and professionals, with major championships and tournaments held on all continents.
-Logos of tournaments and federations help distinguish organizations and serve as symbols reflecting the history, culture, and regional characteristics.
+Logos of tournaments and federations help distinguish organizations and serve as symbols that reflect their history, culture, and regional characteristics.
 Below, we will examine the most popular symbols of leading global badminton federations and tournaments.

 Japan Open